zdshaoteach/2022-03-28-upr-online/README.md

 - please follow the guide [Programming with Python: Setup](https://swcarpentry.github.io/python-novice-inflammation/setup.html)
 - start jupyter notebook:
     1. from the command-line `jupyter notebook`;
-    2. using the anaconda navigator.
+    2. using the anaconda navigator;
+    3. type `control` + `C` on the keyboard together to quit jupyter notebook.

 ## display line number and wrap lines in notebook cell